ozaner/ozanerhansha.github.io-OLD/_posts/computer-science/00-0-0-sequential-search.md

   <li>Return $L_i=T$ <b>END</b></li>
 </ol>

-Of course, because we have stipulated that the list be sorted, there are now faster search algorithms that can be used on it, namely binary search.
+Of course, because we have stipulated that the list be sorted, there are now faster search algorithms that can be used on it (like binary search).
 This obviates the use of sequential sort.
 </details>